aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/charts/how-to-create-combo-chart/_index.md

     // Set the chart title
     chart.GetTitle().SetText(u"Combo Chart");

-    // Set the Legend position to bottom of the chart area chart.GetLegend().SetPosition(LegendPositionType::Bottom);
+    // Set the legend position to the bottom of the chart area chart.GetLegend().SetPosition(LegendPositionType::Bottom);

     // Set data range